nevanscott/uxui0120/_lessons/design-thinking/design-reports.md

 -------------------

 #### 1. Agenda of your report
+The result of the agenda should be an outline of all the parts you are going to develop in your report.
+It is very useful for the reader to be able to quickly refer to the part(s) that interests him/her the most.

 #### 2. Overview
   - Introduce the scope of the project (How many days?
 Instructions? group/individual?)